 What’s the difference between an undervalued player and a sleeper?

 An undervalued player is one whose expected production—as in the most likely scenario—exceeds the cost to draft him.
 Undervalued players can be found anywhere in the draft, even the first round.
 In general, you want to fill your team with undervalued commodities.
-A sleeper—at least in the way I use the term here—is a lowly-ranked player who could break out if things fall the right way for him.
+A sleeper—at least in the way I use the term here—is a low-ranked player who could break out if things fall the right way for him.
 I labeled C.J.
 Spiller as a sleeper in 2012 because he’s an extremely talented player who was primed to explode with more touches.
-Latavius Murray is an example of a sleeper in 2013.
 Sleepers lose their “sleepiness” if you draft them too early; they’re primarily late-round options.

 Are you going to send out updates?

-Didn’t you read my introduction dumbass?
-I’ll update the projections/rankings and send out a new mock draft (with analysis) on the following Fridays: June 21, July 5, July 19, August 2, August 16, and August 30.
+Yes.
+I’ll update the projections/rankings and send out a new mock draft (with analysis) on the following Wednesdays: June 25, July 9, July 23, August 6, August 20, and September 3.

 – Jonathan Bales